oracle-samples/oracle-functions-samples/oci-load-file-into-adw-python/README.md

 ```

-## Create a Cloud Event rule
+## Create an Event rule
+Let's configure a Cloud Event to trigger the function when files are dropped into your *input* bucket.

 ![user input icon](./images/userinput.png)

-Create a Cloud Event rule on the console navigating to Application Integration > Event Service.
+Go to the OCI console > Application Integration > Events Service.
 Click *Create Rule*.

 ![user input icon](./images/1-create_event_rule.png)